gavin-hyl/cs38/cs38-final-ghua.typ

 // Output: T, a sequence of trains represented by a list of integers, where T[i] is the i'th train taken.

 trains = [(t, c_t, d_t) for t in 1:m]
-sort trains by c_t  // sort by starting city t = 1         // index into the *SORTED* list of trains current = 1   // we start at city 1
+sort trains by c_t, break ties randomly  // sort by starting city t = 1         // index into the *SORTED* list of trains current = 1   // we start at city 1
 T = []        // list of trains taken